-California is home to a range of small business technical assistance centers ("Centers") that provide free or low-cost one-on-one, confidential consulting and training to help small businesses and entrepreneurs start, grow and expand, and create jobs in California.
+California is home to a range of small business technical assistance centers ("Centers") that provide free or low-cost one-on-one, confidential advising and training to help small businesses and entrepreneurs start, grow and expand, and create jobs in California.
 These Centers are funded in part by federal and private funding sources and are a crucial aspect of the support system for small business growth and entrepreneurship across the state.

-The SB TAP provides state grant funding to support direct services to small businesses and entrepreneurs including through expansion of services to underserved businesses and regions.
-The Program is intended for established Centers with a track record of high-quality technical assistance work.
-In addition, the Program is intended for Centers with the capacity to build on existing work, expand to serve California's underserved business groups, and ensure equitable access and opportunity for all California small businesses.
+The Program is intended for Centers with the demonstrated capacity to build on existing work, target services to California's underserved business groups, and ensure equitable access and opportunity for all California small businesses.
+For this reason, SB TAP provides state grant funding to established Centers with a track record of high-quality technical assistance work.
+CalOSBA also implements this Program in alignment with Executive Order N-16-22, which requires state agencies and departments to take additional actions to embed equity analysis and considerations in their mission, policies and practices.